marcussacana/StringReloads/Help/Readme.txt

 At Filter (Dialogue Detection algorithm)
--"DenyList" List of all characters that never will appear in a dialogue (split with ,) -"QuoteList" List of all quotes that appears in the game (split with ,) -"IgnoreList" List of things to ignore when try detect if is a dialogue -"TrimList" List of characters that can appears in the begin or end of a string that needs be removed before process the dialogue
+-"DenyList" List of all characters that never will appear in a dialogue (split with ,) -"QuoteList" List of all quotes that appears in the game (split with ,) -"IgnoreList" List of things to ignore when try detect if is a dialogue or match a line, If starts with >> you will append the default list
+-"TrimList" List of characters that can appears in the begin or end of a string that needs be removed before process the dialogue
 -"Sensitivity" The dialogue sensitivity level, (can use negative values), bigger values are more 'permessive' than smaller values (5 is recommended)
 -"UseDB" If the string is present in the database is automatically accepted as dialogue